-Our study has several limitations.
-First, the crosssectional design prevents us from establishing causal relationships.
-Due to the rarity of SMA, our sample size was small.
-Despite this, we observed correlations between serum copper and muscle mass and fat mass, with statistical power of 0.73 for MM%, 0.72 for FM%, and 0.70 for FMR.
-Additionally, as our study focused solely on SMA patients, the results may not be applicable to non-SMA populations.
-Additionally, our participants were mostly over five years old, which may limit the applicability of our findings to those under five.
-Our study also lacked inter- and intra-coefficient analysis of serum trace elements.
-Despite potential measurement errors, we observed a relationship between serum copper and body composition.
-More precise measurements could have revealed a stronger effect size with narrower confidence intervals, though any errors likely biased results toward the null hypothesis.
+Our study had several inherent limitations.
+First, the cross-sectional design employed prevented us from establishing causal relationships based on our findings.
+Given the rarity of the disease, our sample size was limited.
+However, with such a small sample size, we found a correlation between serum copper and muscle mass and fat mass in the SMA population, and the calculated statistical power of this test was 0.73 for MM%, 0.72 for FM%, and 0.70 for FMR.
+Furthermore, as our study focused exclusively on patients with SMA, the results cannot be extrapolated to the non-SMA population.
+Additionally, our participants were predominantly over five years old, which may have limited the direct applicability of our findings to those under the age of five years.
+Lastly, our study did not include inter- and intracoefficient analysis of serum trace elements.
+Despite potential measurement errors, our findings demonstrated a relationship between serum copper and body composition.
+Had the measurements been more precise, the effect size might have been stronger, with narrower confidence intervals, although any errors present likely biased the results towards the null hypothesis.

-In this study involving individuals with SMA, serum copper showed an inverse relationship with MM% and a positive relationship with FM% and FMR.
-Our research adds valuable evidence to the ongoing discussion about the role of lower serum copper concentration in improving body composition.
+In this investigation involving individuals with SMA, serum copper demonstrated an inverse relationship with MM% and a positive relationship with FM% and FMR.
+Our research further adds to valuable practical evidence that contributes to the ongoing discussion on the role of lower serum copper concentrations in enhancing body composition.

-CONFLICT OF INTEREST AND FUNDING DISCLOSURES
+CONFLICT OF INTEREST AND FUNDING DISCLOSURE